mavi-server/mavi/README.md

 After you setup your database, you can start using the package.

-There are two ways to use this module.
+There are two ways to use this module:

-## NPM
+### 1 - NPM

 `npm install -g mavi`